googleapis/release-please/README.md

 ### GitHub Action (recommended)

 The easiest way to run release please is as a GitHub action.
-Please see [google-github-actions/release-please-action](https://github.com/google-github-actions/release-please-action) for configuration instructions.
+Please see [google-github-actions/release-please-action](https://github.com/google-github-actions/release-please-action) for installation and configuration instructions.

 ### Running as CLI